CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Implementations MUST support Distinguished Encoding Rules (DER) as defined in {{ASN.1}}.

 Services MAY require or recommend additional ASN.1 encoding rules.
 In such cases, service implementations MUST handle the conversion between DER and the alternative encoding rules, if the additional rules are not supported by the DomainAuth implementation.

+# Test Service

+Service-agnostic implementations SHOULD use the test service OID `1.3.6.1.4.1.58708.1.1` for testing purposes.

+This service is not subject to additional requirements or recommendations.

 # Implementation Status